 - SUBSYS comes in several strengths.
 When you are first prescribed SUBSYS, your healthcare provider will start you with the lowest strength medicine, and will change the dose until you and your healthcare provider find the right dose for you.
 Do not change your dose of SUBSYS unless your healthcare provider tells you to.
 Each SUBSYS unit contains enough medicine for 1 spray.

-healthcare provider will tell you whether your dose of SUBSYS is 1 or 2 sprays
+will tell you whether your dose of SUBSYS is 1 or 2 sprays given underneath the

 - If your dose of SUBSYS is 1 spray, then you will use 1 SUBSYS unit for each dose.